binex-dsk/cmdtools/README.md

 $ makepkg -si
 ```
 Might make an install script later but idk

+Either way, you can just install all the files to your PATH with 755 perms
 # commands
 ## cpcmd
 Copies any command in your PATH to a different name.